nickevin/ZenKeyboard/README.md

 	ZenKeyboardView *keyboardView = [[ZenKeyboardView alloc] initWithFrame:CGRectMake(0, 0, 320, 216)];
 	keyboardView.delegate = self;

-see the demo for more detailed examples
+see the demo for more detailed examples.

 ## Demo